ConfusedKlutz/ConfusedKlutz/README.md

 - 📫 How to reach me **cbisht2004@gmail.com**

-- ⚡ Fun fact **"You're entirely bonkers.
+- ⚡ Fun fact **You're entirely bonkers.
 But I'll tell you a secret.
-All the best people are."**
+All the best people are...**

 <h3 align="left">Connect with me:</h3>
 <p align="left">